Identifiability of causal graphs under nonadditive conditionally parametric causal models: Proofs

+\begin{customlem}{\ref{lemma_o_overparametrizacii}} Suppose that the joint distribution $F_{(X_1,X_2)}$ is generated according to the model $CPCM(F_2)$ with graph $X_1\to X_2$, where $F_2$ is a distribution function belonging to the exponential family.

-Then, there exists $F_1$, such that the model $CPCM(F_1)$ ( \ref{BCPCM}) with graph $X_2\to X_1$ also generates $F_{(X_1,X_2)}$.
-In other words, there exists $F_1$, such that the causal graph in $CPCM(F_1, F_2)$ is not identifiable from the joint distribution. \end{customlem} \begin{proof} The idea of the proof is the following: we select $F_1$, such that its sufficient statistic is equal to $\theta_2$.
-Let us denote the original model as
+Then, there exists $F_1$ such that the model $CPCM(F_1)$ with graph $X_2\to X_1$ also generates $F_{(X_1,X_2)}$.
+In other words, there exists $F_1$ such that the causal graph in $CPCM(F_1, F_2)$ is not identifiable from the joint distribution. \end{customlem} \begin{proof} The idea of the proof is the following: we select $F_1$, such that its sufficient statistic is equal to $\theta_2$.